Cookies

 18 Jan: Eagles 19 v 41 Kingsclere (0-5)

-Sadly, Eagles' participation ends at the group stage, with a very strong Kingsclere side who thus qualify for the quarter finals.
+Sadly, Eagles' participation ends at the group stage, while a very strong Kingsclere side qualify for the quarter finals.

 Full results and fixtures for all the teams in the competition, plus all the league tables, can be viewed in the links at the bottom of the page.